Discoveries made by Voyager 1 and 2 in the Solar System

 Image from NASA

-The content of the record was agreed by a committee chaired by Carl Sagan (1934-1996) itself, and includes:
+The content of the record was agreed by a committee chaired by Carl Sagan (1934-1996) , and included:

 • greetings in 55 different languages,